-At June 30, 2019, the District had long-term liabilities (including current portion of long-term debt), all related to governmental activities, totaling \$48.8 million consisting of compensated absences, loans, capital lease obligations, other-post employment benefit liability, and net pension liabilities with the amounts due within one year estimated to be \$3.8 million.
+At June 30, 2020, the District had long-term liabilities (including current portion of long-term debt), all related to governmental activities, totaling \$44.6 million consisting of compensated absences, loans, capital lease obligations, installment purchase obligation, other-post employment benefit liability, and net pension liabilities with the amounts due within one year estimated to be \$2.8 million.
 Additional information related to the District's long term liabilities can be found in Note 8 to the Financial Statements.

-FACTORS AFFECTING NEXT YEAR'S BUDGET (FY 2020)
+FACTORS AFFECTING NEXT YEAR'S BUDGET (FY 2021)

-- Decreased State Aid in the amount of \$ (120 thousand) - Increase in local appropriations of approximately 2.53% - Projected increases in compensation of 7.80% - Projected total benefit increases including healthcare and pension of 6.05% - Increase in tuition revenue of approximately \$613 thousand over budget to budget and an increase of approximately \$45 thousand over actual from the prior year. - Increase in educational program purchases of approximately \$246 thousand or a 10.91% increase related to curriculum purchased for math and English language arts, technology purchases, expansion & enhancement of programs. - Decrease of approximately \$65 thousand due to projected decreases in central office facility operations for administrative costs for Medicaid billing services and property & liability insurance. - Decrease of approximately \$89 thousand due to projected decreases in out of district tuition costs.
+- Level funding in State Aid due to reduced enrollment - Increase in local appropriations of approximately 1.99% - Projected increases in compensation of 1.80% - Projected total benefit increases including healthcare and pension of 1.96% - Increase in tuition revenue of approximately \$179 thousand over - Increase in educational program purchases of approximately \$349 thousand or a 13.3% increase related to curriculum purchased for math and English language arts, technology purchases, expansion & enhancement of programs. - Increase of approximately \$47 thousand due to projected increases in central office facility operations for administrative costs for Medicaid billing services and property & liability insurance.